Proposing? Here's how much a lab-grown equivalent to a natural diamond costs — and why.

 "If you go to a gem laboratory, you can distinguish between a natural and man-made diamond, and that's why the price differential is so wide," Zimnisky said.
 "For the most part, it's difficult to distinguish between the two, but it has to do with impurities, and with a microscope you can see growth patterns."

-"You won't get your money back, that's the main problem," noted Sompora.
+"You won't get your money back, that's the main problem," noted Sompura.

 for more features.